 InsurEconomy 2024 The InsurEconomy report is published by Insurance Bureau of Canada (IBC) and presents statistics on the P&C insurance industry's importance and economic contribution to Canada and its provinces.
 Data in the report is sourced from IBC, Statistics Canada and MSA Research Inc., with other supporting information collected from secondary sources.
 IBC commissioned Statistics Canada to use their input-output model to simulate the P&C insurance industry's 2022 direct, indirect and induced impacts on output and employment at the national and provincial levels.
 IBC provided the 2022 estimate of P&C insurance industry output used in the model shocks.
 The most recent data available is used for the major P&C issues highlighted within the report.
 In some instances, figures may not add up to the listed total due to rounding.
+Contents

 Chapter 1: Key Findings

 Chapter 2: An Overview of P&C Insurance

 Chapter 3: The Importance of the P&C Insurance Industry for Canada

 - Revenue Allocation across Canada (2013-2022)

 - Revenue Allocation across Canada (2022)

 - Investment in Government Bonds

 Chapter 4: Employment Contributions

 - Jobs

 - Labour Income

 - Diversity

 Chapter 5: Economic Contributions

 - Gross Domestic Product

 - Tax Revenue

 Chapter 6: Commercial Insurance

 Chapter 7: Major P&C Issues

-- Auto Insurance
+- Auto Theft

-- Natural Disasters
+- National Flood Insurance

 Chapter 8: Secondary Functions and Societal Benefits of the Insurance Industry

 - Financial Loss Minimizer

 - Financial First Responder

 - Capital Provider and Supporter of Public Finance

 - Innovation Facilitation

 - Commercial Credit Facilitator

 - Reputation Protector

 - Capital Formation Enabler

 - Workplace Safety Promoter

 Appendix: Classification of Industry Groups and Methodology

-1//2 Chapter 1: Key Findings
+1//12 Chapter 1: Key Findings

-In 2022, Alberta's property and casualty (P&C) insurance industry directly contributed \$2 billion to the province's nominal gross domestic product (GDP), with a total economic impact of almost \$4 billion when indirect supply chain purchases and the induced impact of re-spending are taken into account.
+In 2022, Canada's property and casualty (P&C) insurance industry directly contributed almost \$22 billion to the country's nominal gross domestic product (GDP), with a total economic impact of more than \$38 billion when indirect supply chain purchases and the induced impact of re-spending are taken into account.

-In Alberta, P&C insurance carriers and brokerages directly created 17,000 jobs in 2022.
-For every 100 P&C insurance jobs, a further 94 jobs were generated due to supply chain impacts and the multiplier effect of employees' re-spending of earnings.
-The total number of jobs attributable to the P&C insurance industry was estimated to be 32,000.
+In Canada, P&C insurance carriers and brokerages directly created 145,000 jobs in 2022.
+For every 100 P&C insurance jobs, a further 105 jobs were generated due to supply chain impacts and the multiplier effect of employees' re-spending of earnings.
+The total number of jobs attributable to the P&C insurance industry was estimated to be 297,000.

-Those working in life and health (L&H) and P&C insurance carriers in Alberta earned an hourly compensation that was 18% above the 2022 provincial average (Exhibit 2), reflecting their productivity.
-On average, labour productivity at an insurance carrier was 39% higher than the average industry in Alberta (Exhibit 4).
+Those working for life and health (L&H) and P&C insurance carriers in Canada in 2022 earned an hourly compensation that was 34% above the national average (Exhibit 2), reflecting their productivity.
+On average, labour productivity at an insurance carrier was 84% higher than at the average industry in Canada (Exhibit 4).

-The insurance industry furthers gender equality by employing a substantial percentage of woman.
-As of 2021, L&H and P&C insurance brokerages achieved a 64% rate of employment for women, while carriers registered 65%, compared with 47% for the average industry in Alberta (Exhibit 3).
+The insurance industry furthers gender equality by employing a substantial percentage of women.
+As of 2021, L&H and P&C insurance brokerages achieved a 60% rate of employment for women and carriers registered 61%, compared with 48% for the average industry in Canada (Exhibit 3).

-The P&C insurance industry contributes substantially to Alberta's tax revenue.
-In 2022, the industry directly contributed \$30 million in Alberta corporate income taxes and \$522 million in insurance premium taxes (Exhibit 5).
-Additionally, the industry contributed \$128 million in taxes and levies at the provincial level, which brought the industry's total tax contribution to \$680 million.
+The P&C insurance industry contributes substantially to Canada's tax revenue.
+In 2022, the industry directly contributed nearly \$4 billion in federal taxes (Exhibit 5) and more than \$8 billion in provincial taxes and levies, which brought the industry's total tax contribution to a slightly more than \$12 billion.